 - Log in to your account using SSH.

-- At the command prompt, type the following command:
+- At the command prompt, type:

 crontab -e